-Unlike the new sewing machine, a vintage sewing machine isn’t equipped with a myriad stitch functions and a computer board, so it’s relatively easy to use.
+Unlike the new sewing machine, a vintage sewing machine isn't equipped with a myriad of stitch functions and a computer board, so it's relatively easy to use.
 With no electronic parts to deal with, anyone, like you and me, can take a vintage sewing machine apart for cleaning and then assemble it back.
 With just a few hooks to deal with, threading is also a simple process.
-The rest of the parts, like presser feet, bobbins, and tension function like those in modern machines and don’t need a lot of attention.
+The rest of the parts, like presser feet, bobbins, and tension function like those in modern machines and don't need a lot of attention.

 If you find any machine that's forty years old and beyond and it still functions, this is already tangible proof of its durability.
 The same can be said about vintage sewing machines.
 Remember that most of these machines were top of the line in design and production and that is the reason why they still function to this day.
 Just like vintage cars, they are made of a more durable metal material as opposed to their modern, plastic counterpart.

 If you're concerned about what can and can't be done with a vintage machine, think back to the fact that housewives were using these machines to make complicated fashions for the whole family and fashions have, in fact, not become more complex over time.

 Elegant and beautiful, vintage sewing machines are classically colored black, white or tan.
 They have simple curves, bare exteriors and enamel coatings that make them appealing to the eyes.
 Equipped with solid parts that fit well together, they sit on hinges that will allow you to tip them back and expose their base or underside.
 They make beautiful consistent stitches and are extremely reliable.
 Their allure is actually not only emotional and sentimental, it is also aesthetic and practical, and this makes a vintage sewing machine simply irresistible.